PDM4AR/exercises/docs/06-collisionchecking.md

 #### Step 12: Collision Checking via Safety Certificates

 The aim and all of the assumptions are same as `Step 8`.
-Like previous steps, the aim is to find the segments of the path in which our circular robot will collide.
+Like the previous steps, the aim is to find the segments of the path in which our circular robot will collide.
 However, in this step you will use a different optimization method called Safety Certificates.
 For environments with small number of obstacles but high number of points to be checked, it provides us an execution time decrease via the approach it uses on collision check.
 To obtain detailed information about the algorithm, you can check the part that is related to the safety certificates from the [given paper](https://journals.sagepub.com/doi/full/10.1177/0278364915625345) (`Algorithm 1`).
 You may use the functionalities of `shapely` here (the distance between a point and an obstacle can be easily calculated in `shapely` via the `distance` function).